uab-cgds-worthey/rosalution/CONTRIBUTING.md

 ### Linting and Static Analysis

 Please ensure that your branch passes static analysis when submitting a pull request.
+GitHub Actions are configured to automate these operations upon a git push into GitHub.

 - To run linting in `./frontend/`